KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles/download_new_title_templates.rst

 .. contents::

-To install more title templates choose from the click the :menuselection:`Download New Title Templates...` button on the tool bar when title editor.
+To install more title templates press the :guilabel:`Download New Title Templates...` icon on the tool bar when you are in the title editor.

 .. image:: /images/Kdenlive_download_new_title_templates.png
    :align: center